ronitios96/papergist/README.md

 ReadOnlyUser : AWS IAM (Read Only Access for now) SecurePassword123! : AWS Password

-EC2 SSH KEY : ollama-key.pem
+EC2 SSH KEY : Let me know if you need it, I'll provide.
+You can observe Cloudwatch logs for EC2 behaviour for now.